FabMasu/Autopsy-installation-for-Linux/README.md

 # Autopsy-installation-for-Linux (English version)
 Installation script for Autopsy.
-Runs on Debian X64 (Ubuntu, Mint, ...) distributions Tested on Linux Mint 21.1 and Autopsy 4.20.0 with Sleuthkit 4.12.0-1 By Fabrice MASURIER with the help of Nicolas CANOVA.
+Runs on Debian X64 (Ubuntu, Mint, ...) distributions Tested on Linux Mint 21.1 and Autopsy 4.21.0 with Sleuthkit 4.12.1-1 By Fabrice MASURIER with the help of a few Ntuche.

 The goal of this installation script is to help the software and most of modules installation.